 After a brief stint at the Advisory Commission on Intergovernmental Relations, Al Davis spent the remainder of his career on Capitol Hill.
 He served for many years as a tax economist at the House Budget Committee, and in the mid-1990s became chief economist for the Democrats at the Ways and Means Committee.
 Davis was an expert on virtually all aspects of individual and corporate income taxation, and was among the first analysts to point out the problems that would eventually arise from an ever-expanding alternative minimum tax.
-He was especially known for bringing his wit and intelligence to bear in exposing budget scams and introducing thorough economic analysis into political debates.
+He was especially known for bringing his sharp intelligence to bear in exposing budget scams and introducing thorough economic analysis into political debates.
 The National Tax Association honored Davis with a session at the Fall 2003 meetings.

 The Davie-Davis Award honors NTA members who have followed Bruce F. Davie and Albert J. Davis in serving the public through the provision of insightful analyses and objective advice on issues of taxation and government finance to elected officials, other policymakers, and the general public.
-The award is presented at the National Tax Association’s annual spring symposium.
+The award is presented annually at the National Tax Association’s annual spring symposium.